BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 3. The Senses Are Recalibrating

 Adolescent dogs often hit a second fear period between 6 and 14 months.
-So things that didn’t bother them before suddenly do.
+Things that didn’t bother them before suddenly do.
 The mail carrier.
 The vacuum.
 A specific person.
 This isn’t behavioral regression.
 It’s the developing brain reassessing what counts as a threat.
-Per the AKC’s guidance on canine adolescence, the second fear period is normal.
+Per AKC’s guidance on canine adolescence, the second fear period is normal.
 Most dogs work through it without intervention, as long as owners don’t amplify the fear with their own reactions.

 Your dog is not being disrespectful.
 They cannot help it.
 The brain hardware that runs impulse control is offline for upgrades.
 Punishing them for this is like punishing a teenager for not being able to drive a car they’ve never been allowed to practice in.

-Christopher Lee Moran · Instinctual Balance Dog Training
+Christopher Lee Moran · Working Dog Trainer

 Key Takeaway